impostorsguides/impostorsguides.github.io/rbenv/part-3/3-d-content.md

 So `! expression` is true if `expression` is false.

 What does "-o" do?
 I don't see anything in the `man test` page for a flag called `-o`.
-[StackOverflow to the rescue](https://archive.ph/DcMdD):
+[StackOverflow to the rescue](https://web.archive.org/web/20230408143552/https://stackoverflow.com/questions/5897760/what-does-flags-o-and-l-means-in-bash){:target="_blank" rel="noopener"}:

 ```
 -o : True if shell option "OPTIONNAME" is enabled.